 Summer life is quite exciting.

-The scenery is amazing and there are a lot of historic sites if you are into medieval history.
+The scenery is amazing, and there are many historical sites if you are into medieval history.

 What are the worst things in Cyprus?
 What thing do you hate the most?

-Transportation and accommodation can be challenging but lack of job opportunities for non-European international students tops the list
+Transportation and accommodation can be challenging, but the lack of job opportunities for non-European international students tops the list.

-What suggestion do you want to give to someone who is willing to come to Cyprus on a student visa?
+What suggestion do you want to give to someone willing to come to Cyprus on a student visa?